-1. Las Vegas Where to Stay
+1. Las Vegas Where to Stay in Las Vegas

 If you’re spending time in Nevada, there’s a big chance that you’ll be in Las Vegas.
 Known as the Entertainment Capital of the World, Las Vegas really does have something for everyone.
 Enormous casino hotels line the main road, called The Strip, and they offer endless gambling, world-class restaurants and big-name shows every night of the week.
 You’ll find a volcano attraction that erupts hourly at the Mirage, an enormous shark tank inside the Golden Nugget, iconic fountains outside the Bellagio and an indoor theme park at Circus Circus.
 Las Vegas is also an undeniable shopping capital, and spots like Town Square and the Fashion Show Mall are perfect for upscale souvenir shopping.

-Read more: Top Las Vegas Attractions
+See also: Top Las Vegas Attractions